Spotify: Users up 31% to 271 million in Q4 2019, podcasts convert free-to-paid subscribers

 “We have a growing body of evidence showing that there are significant benefits to engagement, retention, and conversion of users from ad-supported to premium, stemming from consumption of podcast content,” Spotify said.
 “We have seen benefits to retention on the order of several hundred basis points, which is a material change on a retention curve, for users that engage with spoken word content relative to those that haven’t, and early data indicates that these users are more likely to convert to premium over time.”

 Make no mistake — Spotify will be investing a lot more in podcasting in the next 12 months and beyond.
+In fact, the company today announced another notable acquisition, snapping up Bill Simmons’ The Ringer sports podcast network for an undisclosed amount.

 “Any decision to accelerate our investment in podcast and technology spend should be viewed as an indication of our belief that our strategy is having tangible results,” the company said.
 “We have gained even more confidence in the data, particularly around the benefits from podcasts, and as a result 2020 will be an investment year.”